700 Children's® – A Blog by Pediatric Experts

 Losing weight.
 Eating better.
 Getting in shape.

-Are you interested in other ideas to stay mentally fit?
-We have a 21 suggestions for you and your family during the month of January.
-Learn more about the Mental Fitness Challenge and be sure to share how you are staying mentally fit by using #KMHF on social media.
+Looking for more ways to stay mentally fit?
+We have 21 suggestions for you and your family to try during the month of January.
+Learn more about the Mental Fitness Challenge, and share how your family is staying mentally fit by using #KMHF on social media.

 Featured Expert